Complexity and randomness in the Heisenberg groups (and beyond)

 \section{Rado-ness}

 This section works directly with infinite extraspecial $p$-groups $H_\omega(p)$, for $p$ an odd prime.
-The main result shows that the commuting graph $\tilde{\Gamma}(H_\omega)$ contains an induced copy of the Rado graph in quite a strong way: the vertices of $\mcr$ (together with the center $Z(H_\omega)$) generate $H_\omega$.
-At the end, we discuss what these results say for finite Heisenberg groups.
+The main result shows that the commuting graph $\tilde{\Gamma}(H_\omega)$ contains an induced copy of the Rado graph in quite a strong way: the vertices of $\mcr$ (together with the center $Z(H_\omega)$) generate $H_\omega$. \possible{We include different proofs of the various lemmas (one due to the referee) with different advantages.} At the end, we discuss what these results say for finite Heisenberg groups.